RyanNgCT/CS2106-prep/Week 5/Lecture 5 - Interprocess Communications.md

 - same model is applicable to multiple processes sharing the same memory region
 	- data in the shared memory region is no longer managed by the OS, but rather, the $n$ processes that share the region
+	- code and data are shared in threads contained within the same process
+	- code and data are shared using `shmget()` function in Unix systems (and `mmap()` as well)

 	![shared-memory](../assets/shared-memory.png)

+##### The producer-consumer problem
-- possible memory model is one that of producer-consumer $\implies$ need to agree how data is structured
+- possible memory model is one that of a **producer-consumer model** $\implies$ need to agree how data is structured
+	- producer process produces information that is consumed by the consumer process
+	- the buffer of items that is done with this operation (read from $P_1$ and write to $P_2$) is implemented via shared memory

 - must ensure that no two processes are performing a write operation at once $\implies$ data corruption
+	- producer will produce one item while consumer will consume another item
+	- consumer can only consume items that **has been produced** $\implies$ error raised if it attempts to consume a non-existent item
 ##### Example: Chromium Browsers
+- multiple browser tabs which involve the renderer and plugins for video processing etc.
 ![shared-memory-eg](../assets/shared-memory-eg.png)
 ##### Advantages
 - **Efficient:** only the initial steps, the create and attach shared memory region involves the OS